m-sequeira/IBA-Studio/README.rst

 Background
 ==========

 Ion Beam Analysis (IBA) is a suite of powerful techniques with applications spanning materials science, nuclear physics, and biology.
 Despite its vast potential, the intricacies of managing and analyzing IBA data have often posed challenges.
 The introduction of the Ion Beam Data Format (IDF) aims at a more efficient data management, aligning with the FAIR principles (Findable, Accessible, Interoperable, and Reusable).
-This universal format is pivotal for fostering collaboration and ensuring transparency, especially in large-scale European projects such as RADIATE and ReMade@ARI.
+This universal format is pivotal for fostering collaboration and ensuring transparency, especially in large-scale European projects such as RADIATE and `ReMade@ARI <https://remade-project.eu>`_.

 IBA Studio:
 ===========